 Marvel at the Architecture

-Elaborate examples of architecture from India's past empires and rulers can be found all over the country.
+Elaborate architecture from India's past empires and rulers can be found all over the country.
 Many of India's cities are made up of old and new parts.
 It's fascinating to simply explore the narrow lanes of the old cities, and see where they lead.

 Visit Free Monuments and Attractions